Korean natural farming: Soap water and hot pepper water

 Soap water (SoWa) and hot-pepper water (HPW) are used for controlling aphids and mites.
 When soap water is applied as a foliar spray, sunlight evaporates the water.
-Evaporation, heat loss and condensation kill the pests.
+Evaporation, heat loss, and condensation kill the pests.

 SoWa is chopped lye soap, boiled in water to make a thick soup and then diluted.

 HPW is chopped hot peppers, boiled and diluted.

 Experience

 United States

-In Hawaii, crop productivity increased 2-fold with the use of KNF, while reducing water use by 30% and eliminating the use of pesticides.
-Cane grass proved to be a superior cover crop on degraded Hawaii fields.
+In Hawaii, crop productivity increased two-fold with the use of KNF, while reducing water use by 30% and eliminating the use of pesticides.
+Cane grass proved to be a superior cover crop on degraded Hawaiian fields.

 South Korea

 Natural Farming was adopted by the South Korean government after successful trials growing rice in one county, where every farmer followed the practice.
 They increased yields, saved money on inputs and obtained a price premium.
 Rivers and coastal waters experienced environmental benefits.

 A co-op of 40 strawberry farmers used KNF exclusively in 300 foot-long greenhouses, producing increasing output and obtaining a higher price.

-In another experiment, farmers in an entire county used KNF to become self-sufficient, with each farm raising 500 chickens, 20 pigs and 5 beef cattle.
+In another experiment, farmers in an entire county used KNF to become self-sufficient, with each farm raising 500 chickens, 20 pigs and five beef cattle.